How to spot the right moment to flip from LLC to C corp

-In this article, we’ll cover how QSBS can help you as a founder and what you need to do to qualify for it.
+In this guide, we’ll explain how QSBS works, how your company can qualify, and what you need to do to maximise the tax benefits.

 Your investors could pay less federal capital gains tax when they sell their stock